Eddie Buczynski: Childhood: 1947–1964

 Eddie Buczynski was born on January 28, 1947, in Brooklyn, New York to working class parents.
-His father Edmund, after whom he was named, was the eldest son of Polish parents and had been raised in a Brooklyn tenement with four brothers and two sisters.
+His father Edmund, who Eddie was named after, was the eldest son of Polish parents, and had been raised in a Brooklyn tenement with four brothers and two sisters.
 Edmund Sr. enlisted in the Naval Armed Guard in 1943, he fought in the Second World War aboard two Liberty ships, the SS John Howard and the SS José Marti.
-Eddie's mother, Marie Mauro, was the granddaughter of southern Italian migrants and had grown up in a Brooklyn apartment.
+Eddie's mother, Marie Mauro, was the granddaughter of southern Italian immigrants, and had grown up in a Brooklyn apartment.
 She began communicating with her future husband in 1944 as pen pals before meeting him when he returned home on leave.

 They married against their parents' wishes on April 27, 1946.
 Edmund Jr., was born nine months later.
 At the outbreak of the Korean War, Edmund senior was called back to active duty with the Navy Reserves.
 After his permanent discharge in October 1951, he moved his wife and child from Brooklyn to the middle-class neighborhood of Ozone Park, Queens.

 In 1952, Buczynski started at the Old School Elementary in Queens, where he made good grades and particularly enjoyed music, reading, drawing, and painting.
-In August 1954, his mother gave birth to his first brother, Frank, whom he would remain fond of despite the seven-year age gap.
+In August 1954, his mother gave birth to his first brother, Frank, who he would remain fond of despite the seven-year age gap.
 Although his family was Roman Catholic, he took an early interest in the pre-Christian religions of Ancient Egypt and Classical Greece, which he read about in books.
-He began devising and performing his own rituals to the deities of these religions, sparking his lifelong interest in Contemporary Paganism.
-His interest in Pagan religion only increased following his father's sudden death from a heart attack at age 31 in August 1958.
+He began devising and performing his own rituals to the deities of those religions, sparking his lifelong interest in contemporary paganism.
+His interest in pagan religion only increased following his father's sudden death from a heart attack at age 31 in August 1958.
 His mother married Edward Nascato in 1961.

 Eddie eventually decided that he wanted to become a Roman Catholic priest, following in the footsteps of his uncle, Father Michael.
 He received Catholic confirmation in early 1961, and in September of that year he began his studies at the Monsignor McClancy Memorial High School in East Elmhurst.
-Bullied for being effeminate and homosexual, Eddie disliked the school, and was ultimately expelled for being overly critical of their religious instruction.
+Bullied for being effeminate and homosexual, Eddie disliked the school, and he was ultimately expelled for being overly critical of their religious instruction.

-In September 1962 he enrolled at John Adams High School, but was again bullied.
+In September 1962, he enrolled at John Adams High School, but was again bullied.
 He became increasingly rebellious, took up smoking cigarettes and marijuana, and made several suicide attempts.
-Family life became increasingly strained following the birth of a half-brother, Tommy, in September 1962, and in March 1964 he dropped out of high school and left home.
+Family life became increasingly strained following the birth of a half-brother, Tommy, in September 1962, and in March 1964, he quit highschool and left home.